Startup Thailand x Innovation Thailand Expo

 - Prototyping Future of Consumable

 The program is intended for design, technology and business-related professionals as well as students and the general public to broaden their perception as creator.
 The workshops are also intended to empower professionals to navigate confidently towards changes and uncertainties.

-Workshops and lectures in this series have been previously offered at corporations and academic institutions including: X (formerly Google X), Food Lab at Google (FLAG), TEDx, Impossible Foods, Institute for the Future (IFTF), CENTRO College for Design, Media and stuff, and Carnegie Mellon CMKL Thailand, and more.
+Contents of workshops and lectures in this series have been previously offered at corporations and academic institutions including: X (formerly Google X), Food Lab at Google (FLAG), TEDx, Impossible Foods, Institute for the Future (IFTF), CENTRO College for Design, Media and Film, and Carnegie Mellon CMKL Thailand, and more.

 Please inquire to receive detailed syllabus or for any questions you may have.